- Type help command (e.g., help regress); then Enter. If you don’t know the command name, type lookup topic (e.g., lookup regression).

 Type set scheme s1mono, permanently; then Enter.
 To see other schemes: help scheme.

 Use commands rather than point-and-click.
-Nearly everything in Stata can be done via the menus.
-But you’re better off typing commands into a word processing file and saving them, then cutting-and-pasting them into the Stata “Command” window.
+While nearly everything in Stata can be done via the menus, you’re better off typing commands into a word processing file and saving them, then copying-and-pasting them into the Stata “Command” window.

 How to enter commands in the “Command” window